-The slow movement from Chopin’s Cello Sonata is one of my favorite thing to play.
+The slow movement from Chopin’s Cello Sonata is one of my favorites.
 This is a live recording of me with Joseph Hauer from a concert at Lawrence University.

 Claude Debussy wrote his Sonata for Cello and Piano in the summer of 1915 while staying at a villa on the coast at Pourville.
 His battle with cancer and the outbreak of World War I had left Debussy depressed and creatively stymied, but the change of scenery in the summer of 1915 revitalized his productivity.
 Debussy intended to write six instrumental sonatas but only completed three by the time of his death in 1918: the Cello Sonata, one for flute, viola and harp, and one for violin and piano.
 The Prologue relies on figuration characteristic of the French Baroque, and the Sérénade is dominated by Pierrot Lunaire, the puppet character from the commedia dell’arte who was musically immortalized by Arnold Schoenberg in 1912.
 This movement leads into a Finale that employs a range of instrumental effects.